Beautiful captive woman: Morality

 The Talmud calls this law a concession to man's evil inclination, using the analogy "Better that Jews eat the meat of animals that were ritually slaughtered just before dying a natural death [an act frowned upon but not outright forbidden] rather than eat the meat of animals not ritually slaughtered at all."
 That is to say, a soldier's sexual instinct is strong enough that if there were no permitted way to have a sexual relationship with a female captive, he would do so nonetheless.

 Although the rabbis saw the Torah's procedure as preferable to unrestricted abuse of captives, they attempted to discourage the Torah's procedure as well.
 Rabbis referred to following the Torah's procedure, despite its nominal legality, as "a sin which leads to another sin" (aveirah goreret aveirah), and predicted that one who takes such a wife will eventually come to hate her, and a son born of their relationship will be a wayward and rebellious son (בן סורר ומורה, .).
 As an example of such an unfortunate end, the Talmud states that King David took in marriage a 'beautiful captive woman', from whom were born his son Absalom and daughter Tamar.
-Similarly, according to some rabbinic interpretations, the details of the law were intended to dissuade the captor from any sexual relationship: for example, cutting the captive's hair and growing her fingernails were interpreted as making her temporarily ugly to dissuade the captor from wanting her.
+Similarly, according to some rabbinic interpretations, the details of the law were intended to dissuade the captor from any sexual relationship: for example, cutting the captive's hair and cutting her fingernails were interpreted as making her temporarily ugly to dissuade the captor from wanting her.